Spirou & Fantasio: Translations

-The strip has been translated to several languages, among them Spanish, Portuguese, English, Japanese, German, Bahasa Indonesia, Vietnamese, Turkish, Italian, Dutch, Finnish, Scandinavian languages, Serbo-Croatian, Galician, Catalan and Icelandic.
+The strip has been translated to several languages, among them Spanish, Portuguese, English, Japanese, German, Bahasa Indonesia, Vietnamese, Turkish, Italian, Dutch, Finnish, Scandinavian languages, Serbo-Croatian, Galician, Catalan, Icelandic and Arabic.

 One book, number 15, was translated into English, by Fantasy Flight Publishing in 1995.
 This edition is out of print.
 Book 16 was partially translated but never published.

 In 1960, Le nid des Marsupilamis was printed in the weekly British boys' magazine Knockout, under the title Dickie and Birdbath Watch the Woggle.
 In that early localization, Spirou was called "Dickie," Fantasio was "Birdbath," Seccotine was "Cousin Constance," the Marsupilami was "the Woggle," and the female Marsupilami was "the Wiggle."

 Egmont has printed and released English translations of Spirou in 2007 in India through its Indian subsidiary (Euro Books).
 So far, albums number 1–11 and 14 have been translated.

 Cinebook has started publishing the series in October 2009.
 Books released so far: